HSAFoundation/HSA-Conformance-Tests-PRM/docs/HsaPrmConformance.md

 	- Grid sizes for `x`, `y`, `z`.
 Unused dimensions have value `1`.
 	- Workgroup sizes for `x`, `y`, `z`.
 Unused dimensions have value `1`.
 - Used sets:
+    - `Trivial`: one work-item/work-group (dimension 1)
-	- All: various geometries, includes samples of partial workgroups/workitems, corner cases
+	- `All`: various geometries, includes samples of partial workgroups/workitems, corner cases
 	- `DimensionSet`: representative geometry for each dimension
 	- `OneGroupSet`: one group, one dimension geometry
 	- `DefaultPlusNGroupSet `: set of geometry with 1 WorkItem, OneGroupSet, and 1 dim & N groups